Mechanosensitive channels: Gating mechanism

 Although MS vary in many aspects, structures and functions, all the MS studied to date share an important feature: in a process called gating, they all open in a pore-like manner when protein channels are activated by a mechanical stimulus.
 There are currently two models of the gating process that explain how membrane-activated ion channels open.

 Lipid bilayer Tension or stretch model: In this model tension in the lipid bilayer triggers conformational changes, thus leading to the opening of the channels.
 The tension perceived by the protein comes from the lipids.
 It has been demonstrated that the tension/stretch profile in the lipid bilayer is originated by membrane curvature and bilayer-protein hydrophobic mismatch.

 Spring-like Tether model: In this model a spring-like tether is attached directly to the MS channel and can be present in either the cytoskeleton or the extracellular matrix linking these elements together.
 When external stimuli deflect the tether the displacement opens the channel.
 This particular mechanism has been demonstrated to be the responsible for gating hair cells which are responsible for hearing in vertebrates.

-Bacterial MS
+Bacterial MSCs

 Bacterial MS channels were first discovered by patch-clamp experiments in E. coli.
-They have been classified based on their conductance as mini (MscM), small (MscS) and large (MscL).
+They have been classified based on their conductance as mini (MscM), small (MscS) and large large (MscL)).
 These channels function in tandem-mode and are responsible of turgor regulation in bacteria; when activated by changes in the osmotic pressure.
 MscM is activated first at really low pressures followed by MscS, and finally MscL being the last chance of survival during osmotic shock.
-Their task was demonstrated when bacteria missing both MscS and MscL was lysed after exposure to osmotic downshocks.
+Their task was demonstrated when bacteria missing both MscS and MscL were lysed after exposure to osmotic downshocks.